UARK-AICV/VLCAP/README.md

 The results should be comparable with the results we present at Table 5 of the paper.

 ## Citations
-If you find this code useful for your research, please cite our paper:
+If you find this code useful for your research, please cite our papers:

 ```bibtex
 @INPROCEEDINGS{9897766,